Tribleave/SCAPT-ABSA/README.md

 ### For Fine-tuning

-We have already combine opinion term lebeling to original SemEval2014 dataset.
+We have already combined the opinion term labeling to the original SemEval2014 datasets.
 For example:

 ```xml
     <sentence id="1634">